 Increasing use of wind and sun and an enormous increase in electric charging is causing large-scale fluctuations on the energy network.
-The increase in sun and wind also causes greater price variations in the energy markets, an indication of the fact that it is becoming more difficult to match the supply and demand of sustainable electricity generation within the energy system.
+The growth in electricity production from sun and wind also causes greater price variations in the energy markets, an indication that it is becoming more difficult to match the supply and demand of sustainable electricity generation within the energy system.

-It appeared that the case for offices is mainly in saving grid reinforcement.
-By not charging all cars simultaneously, a cost saving of a quarter of a million euros could be achieved in one case due to smart charging eliminating the need to increase building installations.
-The annual additional network operator costs of 80,000 euros, that would have been necessary without smart charging, were redundant as a result of running the algorithms used by GreenFlux.
-The same savings can be achieved in households as in offices, whereby the savings are made to the network operator.
+By not charging all cars simultaneously, a cost savings of a quarter of a million euros could be achieved in one case due to eliminating the need to improve electrical infrastructure.
+The annual additional network operator costs of 80,000 euros that would have been necessary without smart charging were made redundant as a result of running the algorithms used by GreenFlux.
+Similar savings can be achieved with households, whereby the savings are made to the network operator.

-The flexibility that electric cars can offer, especially if there are millions of them, is of great value for the energy system.
-The INVADE project has shown that if the solutions are scaled up to a situation in which all cars will be electric, the total flexible power that electric cars can offer will be six to nine times greater than our current total power demand per day.
+The flexibility that electric vehicles can offer, especially when looking forward to a future where millions of cars run on electric power, is of great value to the energy system.
+The INVADE project has shown that if the solutions are scaled up, the total flexible power that electric cars can offer will be six to nine times greater than our current total power demand per day.

 Figure 1: Office situation without optimization through which the generated solar energy and load requirement are not matched.

 Figure 2: Office situation with optimization through smart charging algorithms, whereby the generated energy and the energy requirements of the office and electric cars are directly aligned.

 More information about the project can be found on https://h2020invade.eu/the-project/